GSA/idmanagement.gov/_piv/network/04_accounts.md

 ##### Methods for Linking the PIV Authentication Certificate
 System administrators can leverage one of the approaches below to link PIV Authentication certificates with user accounts.
 These steps should be run from a domain controller with elevated privileges.

-{% include alert-warning.html heading = "Heads-up!" content="Organizations should carefully plan their transition to the altSecurityIdentities account linking approach and test interoperability in advance of implementing changes in their production IT environments." %}
+{% include alert-warning.html content="**Note:** Organizations should carefully plan their transition to the altSecurityIdentities account linking approach and test interoperability in advance of implementing changes in their production IT environments." %}

-**1. Use the Active Directory Users and Computers Graphical User Interface** The following steps are useful if you only need to update a small number of user accounts:
+#### 1. Use the Active Directory Users and Computers Graphical User Interface
+The following steps are useful if you only need to update a small number of user accounts:
  -  **Start** > **Server Manager**
  -  **Tools** > **Active Directory Users and Computers**